Drone Referring Localization: An Efficient Heterogeneous Spatial Feature Interaction Method For UAV Self-Localization: Related Work

 \subsection{Deeply-Learned Geo-Localizatioin}

-Due to a large number of potential applications, cross-view geo-localization has gotten increased attention in recent years.
-UAV Localization is a task that expands from cross-view geo-localization.
-There are also many similarities in terms of methods.
-Some pioneering methods \cite{bib34,bib35,bib36,bib37}, concentrate on extracting hand-crafted features.
-Inspired by the extraordinary performance of deep convolutional neural networks in tasks of vision, researchers have turned to the deeply-learned feature.
-Workman et al. \cite{bib38} were among the first to try to extract features for the cross-view geo-localization challenge using a pre-trained CNN.
-They showed that characteristics from CNN's high-level layer contain semantic information about location.
-Workman et al. \cite{bib39} took it a step further by fine-tuning the pre-trained network by lowering the feature distance between pairs of ground-level and aerial images, resulting in improved performance.
-Lin et al. \cite{bib11} used a modified Siamese Network \cite{bib41}, which used the contrastive loss \cite{bib42,bib43}, to optimise network parameters.
-The NetVLAD \cite{bib44} was plugged into a Siamese-like architecture by Zhai et al. \cite{bib45}, making image descriptors robust against massive perspective changes.
-Shi et al. \cite{bib6} applied spatial layout information to compensate for the shortcomings of global aggregation step in feature extraction.
-Furthermore, Shi et al. \cite{bib47} employed domain alignment and a spatial attention mechanism to increase cross-view geo-localization performance.
-DSM \cite{bib48} also took into account a limited field of view and employed a dynamic similarity matching module to align the orientation of cross-view images.
-PLCD \cite{bib49} took advantage of drone-view information as a bridge between ground-view and satellite-view domains.
-LPN \cite{lpn} proposed the square-ring partition strategy to allow the network to pay attention to more fine-grained information at the edge and achieved a huge improvement.
-DBLP \cite{DBLP} proposed an end-to-end cross-view matching method that integrates cross-view synthesis module and geo-localization module, which fully considered the spatial correspondence of UAV-satellite views and the surrounding area information.
-GeoNet \cite{geonet} learned powerful intermediate feature maps and allowed the stable propagation of gradients in deep CNNs and utilizes the capsule network to encapsulate the intermediate feature maps into several capsules.
-FSRA \cite{bib28} introduced a simple and efficient transformer-based structure to enhance the ability of the model to understand contextual information as well as to understand the distribution of instances.
+Due to the potential applications, Cross-View Geo-Localization (CVGL) has gotten increased attention in recent years.
+Some pioneering methods~\cite{bib34,bib35,bib36,bib37}, concentrated on extracting hand-crafted features.
+Inspired by the powerful feature extraction capability of deep Convolutional Neural Networks (CNNs), most of the later works are carried out on the basis of deep learning~\cite{bib38,bib39,bib45,bib47,OFT}.
+Since drone-view was introduced for the CVGL task, several methods have been proposed specifically for addressing the challenges in drone-view~\cite{zhu2023modern, deuser2023orientation}.
+DSM~\cite{bib48} took into account a limited field of view and employed a dynamic similarity matching module to align the orientation of cross-view images.
+PLCD~\cite{bib49} took advantage of drone-view information as a bridge between ground-view and satellite-view domains.
+LPN~\cite{lpn} proposed the square-ring partition strategy to allow the network to pay attention to more fine-grained information at the edge and achieved a huge improvement.
+FSRA~\cite{bib28} introduced a simple and efficient transformer-based structure to enhance the ability of the model to understand contextual information as well as to understand the distribution of instances.
+MCCG~\cite{mccg} introduced a ConvNeXt-based method to captures rich discriminative information by cross-dimension interaction and acquires multiple feature representations.